timelinez/timelinez.github.io/README.md

 * The source for that is in this repo: [github.com/timelinez/jfk](https://github.com/timelinez/jfk)
 * The main timeline file in that repo is [github.com/timelinez/jfk/blob/master/main.txt](https://github.com/timelinez/jfk/blob/master/main.txt) (editable in situ).

-As mentioned, that repo is a sibling one inside the `timelinez` "organization".
+As mentioned, that repo is a sibling one inside the `timelinez` GitHub "organization".
 The intention is for multiple separate organizations to exist for various groups/agendas.

 One built in to this repo is on Sun/Oracle's patronage of Java (the programming language):